david-cortes/cmfrec/README.md

 While the method was initially devised for recommender systems, can also be used as a general technique for dimensionality reduction by taking the `A` matrix as low-dimensional factors, which can be calculated for new data too.

+Alternatively, it might also produce good results when used as an imputer for missing values in tabular data.
+The Python version is scikit-learn compatible and has a separate class aimed at being used for imputation in scikit-learn pipelines.

 ## Update 2020-03-20